H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 If $3 \leq n\leq 9$, then

 for all $\lambda>1$ and $\rho< 1/\lambda$, where $C_\lambda$ is a constant depending only on $n$ and $\lambda$. }\end{four}

-For the proof of this result, as well as of the following one, the stability condition is used with certain test functions $\xi=\mathbf{c}\eta$ for which it is important that $\eta$ does not vanish on $\partial^0 B^+_1$.
+For the proof of this result, as well as of the following one, the stability condition is used with a test function $\xi=\mathbf{c}\eta$ where it is important that $\eta$ does not vanish on~$\partial^0 B^+_1$.
 Thus, we will need to take $\mathbf{c}$ vanishing on the flat boundary.
-For the previous theorem, one makes the same choice $\mathbf{c}=x\cdot\nabla u$ as in the interior case, which indeed does vanish on the flat boundary.
+For the previous proposition, one makes the same choice $\mathbf{c}=x\cdot\nabla u$ as in the interior case, which does vanish on the flat boundary.

-Instead, for the following result one cannot use the choice $\mathbf{c}=|\nabla u|$ made in the interior case, since this function does not vanish on $\partial^0 B^+_1$.
+Instead, for the following result one cannot use the choice $\mathbf{c}=|\nabla u|$ (the one made in the analogue interior result), since this function does not vanish on $\partial^0 B^+_1$.
 In \cite{CFRS} we found that

 which vanishes on $\partial^0 B^+_1$, is a suitable replacement.
 This allowed to establish the following $W^{1,2+\gamma}$ estimate.
-Note that while the previous theorem required no condition on $f$, we now require $f$ to be nonnegative and nondecreasing ---but not necessarily convex.
+Note that while the previous proposition required no sign condition on $f$ and $u$, we now require $f$ to be nonnegative and nondecreasing ---but not necessarily convex--- and $u$ to be nonnegative.

-\begin{five} (\cite{CFRS}) {\it Let $u\in C^\infty(\overline{B^+_1})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in $B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
+\begin{five} (\cite[Propositions 5.2 and 5.5]{CFRS}) {\it Let $u\in C^\infty(\overline{B^+_1})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in $B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
 Assume that $f\in C^1(\R)$ is nonnegative and nondecreasing.

 Then,

 for some dimensional constants $\gamma>0$ and $C$. }\end{five}